tefter/guides/content/features/team_collaboration/_index.en.md

 ## Lists

-You can create lists and all the organization's members will be able to add / remove bookmarks to them.
+You can create lists and all the team's members will be able to add / remove bookmarks to them.

 {{< rawhtml >}}